This Help File Page was last Modified on 07/10/2018

 ✓Simpler Procedures - No additional steps are required when using the General Ledger module, then would be required when not doing so.

-✓As Of Date Reporting - All of the General Ledger Financial Statements and Reports may be (re-)Viewed, and/or (re-)Printed, and/or (re-)Exported as Spreadsheet files for any Accounting Period, current or past (from the time when the General Ledger Wizard was executed).
+✓As Of Date Reporting - All of the General Ledger Financial Statements and Reports may be (re-)Viewed, and/or (re-)Printed, and/or (re-)Exported as Spreadsheet files for any Accounting Period, current or past (following the time when the General Ledger Wizard was executed).

 ✓Audit Trail - Automatically posts the original entries and any "adjustments" that have been made subsequent to making the initial entry, and can report who, when, and usually why all Financial Transactions were posted.

-✓Account Balances Always Current - General Ledger current account balances, and all of the associated internal General Ledger System entries, are always viewable at the moment they are affected by the Accounts Receivable, Job Costing & Inventory Tracking, and/or Accounts Payable modules.
+✓Account Balances Always Current - General Ledger current account balances, and all of the associated internal General Ledger System entries, are always viewable at the moment they are affected by the Accounts Receivable, Service Tracking, Job Costing & Inventory Tracking, and/or Accounts Payable modules.

 •So, your Company will have Real Time Posting in the Background and Anytime Reporting capabilities by using this seamlessly integrated General Ledger System.

-❑The General Ledger System Reporting Capabilities - These are the predefined reports available within the General Ledger System, all of which may Printed, and/or converted to a PDF, and/or various other types of documents, and/or Exported to an Excel® Spreadsheet file:
+❑The General Ledger System Reporting Capabilities - These are the predefined reports available within the General Ledger System, all of which may Printed, and/or converted to a PDF or various other types of documents, and/or Exported to an Excel® Spreadsheet file:

 c)Cash Flow Statement - provides a Statement of Cash Flows that reports the Description and net Amounts of the Operating, Financing, and Investing related Financial Transactions that increased and/or decreased the Value of your Company's Cash Position.

-c)General Journal - lists any manually entered Financial Transactions which have been made for the date(s) you specify.
+d)General Journal - provides a list of any manually entered Financial Transactions which have been made for the date(s) you specify.

 f)Profit & Loss Comparison - compares Revenue to Expenses for All or a selected set of (one or more) Departments, and/or a selected set of (one or more) Divisions, for a chosen Custom Date Range, or for one of the predefined Accounting Periods; reporting the net difference between each of those Periods (or the Month within those Years) as the Profit (or Loss - if those Expenses are greater than the Revenue) for each of the reported Years/Months.